NoMercy9795/Skit/README.md

 # Scene 2-

 **Ram enters the scene – Azeemo shah shehnshah **

-Shivam enters with chair.
+Ram enters with chair.

 Then the crown.